steinbeck/chickendoor/README.md

 * Manual opening and closing with two buttons at the device.
 * A current sensor that notices when the built-in end stops of the actuator have switched the device off, so the system knows when the door is fully open or closed.
 * Web interface for the settings and sensor readings.

+## Web interface
+I decided to build this device without a display and without the possiblity to adjust the settings directly at the device, apart from the two buttons to open and close the door.
+Instead, I added a web interface with a dashboard with two virtual buttons to open and close the door as well as some status information and sensor readings.
+And there is a settings panel.

+[dashboard]: https://github.com/steinbeck/chickendoor/blob/main/images/dashboard.png "Dashboard in web interface of IoT chicken door"
+[settings]: https://github.com/steinbeck/chickendoor/blob/main/images/settings.png "Setting panel in web interface of IoT chicken door"